Upon initial enumeration on photobomb.htb within the page source code you can see there is a script running in the background photobomb.js

 Here is a warning in

-as well: - Here is a list of world-writable folders:
+- Here is a list of world-writable folders:

 find / -writable -type d 2>/dev/null